-- showed that direct and indirect environmental emissions could be estimated through the assessment of tourism spending linked to events [3.1, 3.2]; - identified the types of visitor spending which generated the most significant environmental impacts, particularly the significance of event-related travel and food and drink consumption [3.1, 3.2, 3.3, 3.4]; - highlighted how changes to travel behaviour (e.g. reducing air and car travel) could significantly reduce the environmental impacts of events [3.3].
+• showed that direct and indirect environmental emissions could be estimated through the assessment of tourism spending linked to events [3.1];

+- identified the types of visitor spending which generated the most significant environmental impacts particularly event-related travel and food and drink consumption [3.1, 3.2, 3.3]; - highlighted how changes to travel behaviour (e.g. reducing air and car travel) could significantly reduce the environmental impacts of events [3.2].